abhiwand/atk/python/intelanalytics/doc/source/glossary.rst

         You can use any positive float number.
         So 3, 2.5, 1, or 0.7 are all valid values.
         A larger smoothing value implies stronger relationships between adjacent random variables in the graph.

+    Katz Centrality
+    Centrality (Katz)

+        From `Wikipedia\: Katz Centrality`_:

+        In Social Network Analysis (SNA) there are various measures of :term:`centrality` which determine the relative importance of an actor (or node) within the network.
+        Katz centrality was introduced by Leo Katz in 1953 and is used to measure the degree of influence of an actor in a social network. [#f8]_
+        Unlike typical centrality measures which consider only the shortest path (the geodesic) between a pair of actors, Katz centrality measures influence by taking into account the total number of walks between a pair of actors. [#f9]_

     Kolmogorov–Smirnov Test
     K-S Tests